KarlRetumban/Tourism-Spots-Recommender-System/README.md

-# Tourism Track Recommender System using Geotagged Social Media Data
+# Tourism Spots Recommender System using Geotagged Social Media Data
 ### The tool used is pgAdmin for Postgresql and PostGIS

 ### Description of the Use Case
-In this project, we will develop a recommender system that will propose or recommend tourist walks for people visiting Northern Territory.
-The project case study is called a Tourism Track Recommender System.
-We will be using a variety of data like social media data, spatial data, and reviews.
+In this project, we will develop a recommender system that will propose or recommend tourist walks or spots for people visiting Australia.
+We will be using a variety of data like social media data and spatial data to represent touristic walks.

 #### Tourist Spots and Walks
 These are sample constructed tourist walks locations in Australia.